kmdouglass/kmdouglass.github.io/posts/variable-locations-in-rust-during-copy-and-move/index.rst

 =======

 Move semantics on container types are one of the reasons for Rust's memory safety.
 Nothing mysterious is happening in memory when a value is moved from one location to another.
-The allocated memory still exists; its use is simply disallowed by the compiler until a new value is assigned to it.
+The original stack memory still exists; its use is simply disallowed by the compiler until a new value is assigned to it.

 The complete program from this post may be found here: https://gist.github.com/kmdouglass/e596d0934e15f6b3a96c1eca6f6cd999